Join Here | Log In

 Importantly, this statistical risk is based on epidemiological studies of the population as a whole.
 It doesn’t take into account individual genetic variants that can increase – or decrease – the risk of colon cancer.

 When you bring individual genetics into the picture, it turns out that for some people, meat consumption probably doesn’t increase the risk of colon cancer at all.
-For other people, the increase in risk is quite a bit higher than the 20% increase.
+However, people with specific genetic variants may have a much higher increase in colon cancer risk.

 Genetics and colon cancer risk: